 - 1. Where these regulations apply.
-The regulations of this subsection apply to exterior signs in excess of 32 square feet within the Design Overlay Zone, and all signs within the South Auditorium plan district.
+The regulations of this subsection apply to exterior signs in excess of 32 square feet within the Design Overlay Zone, and signs over 3 square feet if they are within 50 feet of the Halprin Open Space Sequence historic district in the South Auditorium plan district.
 However, signs are not required to go through design review if they meet one of the following standards: - a.
 The sign is a portable sign, lawn sign, directional sign or temporary sign; or - b.
 The sign is a part of development exempt from design review under Section 33.420.045, Exempt from Design Review.